FHantke/brave-browser-wiki/Chromium-rebases.md

 # Notify Security team of feature changes

 Check with the Security team in regards to any possibly relevant changes in features or their default settings.
-Specifically, post link to changes in https://chromium.googlesource.com/chromium/src/+diff/&lt;Previous Version&gt;..&lt;New Version&gt;/content/public/common/content_features.cc in #security-discussion Slack channel.
+Specifically, post link to changes in https://chromium.googlesource.com/chromium/src/+diff/[PreviousVersion]..[NewVersion]/content/public/common/content_features.cc in #security-discussion Slack channel.